WE CAN ALL DO BETTER

-Secret Brunch was started by an ethnic minority duo, as a small ‘invitation-only’ gathering of members, friends of friends and colleagues, primarily within the banking sector, with the sole objective of bringing people together.
+Secret Brunch was started by a duo from BIPOC communities, as a small ‘invitation-only’ gathering of members, friends of friends and colleagues, primarily within the financial sector, with the sole objective of bringing people together.
 As the popularity and demand for attendance suddenly grew, so did the pressure to maintain that promise of exclusivity.

 However, our moment of realisation came in 2016, after a guest's ticket for a busy summer event was also refunded.
 She was furious and assumed that our actions were racially driven.
 Although that was never the intention, and her complaint was the first of it's nature, we understood her perspective.
 It suddenly hit home...

-We came to the conclusion that apart from causing upset to this guest, our entire 'exclusivity' model may have been outdated.
-Although we always took pride in uniting so many nationalities at our events, we realised that a referral process in a heavily caucasian industry may have lead to a homogenous output, and therefore lacked truly diversity, beyond just people's nationality.
-So we spoke to the guest and promised an immediate change.
+We came to the conclusion that apart from causing upset to this guest, our 'exclusivity' model may have been outdated.
+Although we always took pride in uniting so many nationalities at our events, we realised that a referral process in a heavily caucasian industry could have lead to a homogenous output, and therefore lacked true diversity.
+So we spoke to the guest, took her feedback onboard, and promised an immediate change.

-The guest and her friends have since attended our event, and her complaint remains
+The guest and her friends have since attended our event, and that complaint remains

 the only such grievance raised to this date.